zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/query-include-filter/ef-core-query-include-filter.md

  - Cannot be mixed with projection
  - Cannot be mixed with Include (Include doesn't support projection)
  - Cannot be mixed with IncludeOptimized
- - Many to Many relation:
+ - Many to Many relationship:
    - Not supported yet
  - Relationship:
    - Entities will contain all previously loaded related entities even if the Query does not return them.
-It's a limitation due to how Entity Framework relation work.
+It's a limitation due to how Entity Framework relationships work.

 {% include template-example.html %}
 ```csharp